 FAQs & Cautionary Statement

 To the extent any statements or information made on this site, or any of the documents referenced on this site, contain information that is not historical, these statements and the information are forward-looking statements and may be forward-looking information within the meaning of applicable securities laws (collectively, “forward-looking information”).
-This forward-looking information relates to, among other things, the objectives, goals, strategies, targets, intentions, plans, estimates, and outlook of Corus Entertainment Inc. and its subsidiaries (collectively, “Corus” or the “Company”), including, but not limited to: the Company’s proposed recapitalization transaction discussed herein (the “Recapitalization Transaction”) and the approval and consummation thereof.
-Forward-looking information can generally be identified by the use of words such as “estimate”, “forecast”, “project”, “believe”, “anticipate”, “expect”, “intend”, “plan”, “will”, “may”, or the negatives of these terms and other similar expressions.
-In addition, any statements that refer to expectations, anticipated outcomes or impacts, projections, or other characterizations of future events or circumstances may be considered forward-looking information.
+This forward-looking information relates to, among other things, the objectives, goals, strategies, targets, intentions, plans, estimates, and outlooks of Corus Entertainment Inc. and its subsidiaries (collectively, “Corus” or the “Company”), including, but not limited to, its: strategic, operational and business plans; anticipated revenue, cost, and subscription trends; applicable regulatory, judicial, and legislative changes, decisions, and regimes; expectations regarding financial and operational performance; expectations regarding costs, tariffs, taxes, and fees; capital, balance sheet management, and liability management plans, strategies, and actions and benefits thereof; ability to repay debt and/or maintain necessary access to loan and credit facilities; and the Company’s previously-announced proposed recapitalization transaction (the “Recapitalization Transaction”) and the approval and completion thereof.

 When relying on the Company’s forward-looking information to make decisions with respect to Corus or the Recapitalization Transaction, investors and others should carefully consider the foregoing information, including as incorporated by reference, and any other uncertainties and potential events.
 Unless otherwise specified, all forward-looking information in this document speaks as of the date of this document and may be updated or amended from time to time.
-Except as otherwise required by applicable securities laws, Corus disclaims any intention or obligation to publicly update or revise any forward-looking information whether as a result of new information, events, or circumstances that may be made or arise from time to time.
+Except as otherwise required by applicable securities laws, the Company disclaims any intention or obligation to publicly update or revise any forward-looking information whether as a result of new information, events, or circumstances that may be made or arise from time to time.

 Corus has entered into support agreements with noteholders representing more than 74% of its senior unsecured notes, its existing senior lenders, and its largest holder of the Class A voting shares.
 Copies of these support agreements and related term sheets have been filed and made available on SEDAR+ here.

 In recent weeks, the Company has taken steps to progress the Plan of Arrangement, including by calling, holding and conducting special meetings (referred to as “Special Meetings”) of existing holders of our $750 million aggregate of senior unsecured notes (the “Senior Noteholders”), and of our Class A Voting Shareholders and Class B Non-Voting Shareholders as at December 24, 2025 (together–“existing securityholders”) to consider and vote on the plan of arrangement.
 The terms of the settled plan of arrangement were described in a Management Information Circular dated January 2, 2026 (“Circular”) that was provided to all existing securityholders before the Special Meetings, and made available on SEDAR+ here and Corus’ website here.
 At the Special Meetings on January 30, 2026, voting was completed by the holders of the Company’s Class A Voting Shares and Class B Non-Voting Shares and the holders of the Company’s outstanding unsecured senior notes in the aggregate principal amount of $750 million.
 Based on the voting results, the requisite number of votes cast to pass the resolution was obtained by each of the Senior Noteholders and the Class A Shareholders but not by the Class B Non-Voting Shareholders (who were entitled to vote in this circumstance).
+As disclosed in the Circular, Corus is permitted (by an Interim Order of the Court made on December 17, 2025) to seek approval of the plan of arrangement even if shareholders do not pass the resolution at the Special Meetings

 Results from the Special Meetings are available on SEDAR+ here.